TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 the possibility of including any library published on `Packagist <https://packagist.org/>`_.

-TYPO3 can be extended in nearly any direction without loosing backwards compatibility.
+TYPO3 can be extended in nearly any direction without losing backwards compatibility.
 The Extension API provides a powerful framework for easily adding, removing, installing and developing such extensions to TYPO3.